 The Tour Length and Flexibility

-The standard tour lasts about 2 to 3 hours, perfect for those with tight schedules.
+The standard tour lasts about 2 to 3 hours, great for those with tight schedules.
 If you want more in-depth coverage, there’s an extended option that lets you explore even more exhibits.
 After your guided tour, you’re free to linger or revisit favorite pieces on your own.

 Practical Details and Considerations